 He continues to advise English clients on South African law and acted as an expert witness in proceedings in Jersey in Investec Trust (Swizerland) S.A. v the Philip Gutman Family Trust.

-Barrister and Senior Counsel for the Republic of South Africa.
-He took silk in South Africa in 2008 and relocated to London taking up tenancy at Brick Court in 2010.
+Awarded silk in 2016, he is also a Senior Counsel for the Republic of South Africa, having taken silk there in 2008.
+He relocated to London taking up tenancy at Brick Court in 2010.

 Thomas was engaged in substantial commercial litigation throughout his 16 years of practice in Johannesburg, in both courts and arbitration, and has rapidly developed a commercial trial practice in London including a number of the largest cases in recent years.

 Thomas acts in commercial, professional negligence and arbitration matters.

 He acts in substantial commercial trials across a wide compass.
 He has spent the last 8 months preparing for and appearing in the much publices dispute between Mark Holyoake and the Candy brothers.
 He is heavily engaged in financial services disputes, acting in 2016 in Goldman Sachs International v Novo Banco SA EWCA Civ 1092 and in misselling claims brought by an individual against Barclays Bank and acting for an Australian foreign exchange dealer against Citibank in claims for losses suffered on the 2015 Swiss Franc revaluation; spent most of 2013 and 2014 acting in the $8 billion dispute in Deutsche Bank AG v Sebastian Holdings Inc EWHC 3463, and its aftermath including the application in the Court of Appeal for security for the judgment EWCA Civ 1100; and before that in Fortress Value Recovery Fund I LLC v Blue Skye Special Opportunities Fund 1 All E.R.
 (Comm) 973 and EWHC 1486 (Comm).